 A work permit is a new issue for most parents.
-And while they can be a slight hassle, they are important and in place to protect your child.
+And while they can be a slight hassle, work permits are important and in place to protect your child.
 Here are the basics:

 All states regulate employment for children, whether they are actors or not.